Yohannes90/alx-pre_course/README.md

-This is the read me file
+Caution this one is the updated one,
-and now it has been updated
+N.B; so that you dont get confused